Print Freestyle Skiing Reading Comprehension with Fourth Grade Work

 By Jane Runyon

 1 Freestyle skiing is a fairly new event in the Olympic Games.
-In fact, the ski cross part of freestyle skiing was just added in 2010.
 Freestyle skiing has quickly become one of the favorite events to watch.
 Imagine sliding down the snow at almost forty miles an hour.
 While you are traveling down the hill, you are dodging huge bumps.
 While you are dodging the bumps, you are jumping off ramps.
 While you are jumping off the ramps, you are doing flips, twists, and somersaults.

-3 Today, freestyle skiing is divided into three different categories.
-Freestyle moguls was the first category accepted by the Olympics.
+2 Freestyle skiing is divided into five different categories.
+Freestyle moguls was the first freestyle skiing event to become an official Olympic sport.
 The first medals were presented in 1992.
-In freestyle moguls, the skier must make his/her way through and over mounds of snow on the course.
+In freestyle moguls, the skier must make his or her way through and over mounds of snow on the course.
 Some of these mounds are the size of cars.
-Two eight foot jumps are placed on the course.
+Two eight-foot jumps are placed on the course.
 The skier must do aerial tricks off these two ramps.
-The names of these aerial stunts are helicopter, daffy, iron cross, and backscratcher.
+The names of some of these aerial stunts include helicopter, daffy, iron cross, and backscratcher.
 Judges award points for three things.
 They see how easy the skier makes the run look.
 They judge the two aerial tricks.
 Finally, they see how fast the skier completes the course.